 This is the biggest segment of your marketing strategy as well as the most crucial one.
 Even the smallest of details such as scheduling your post to larger such as special content creations matters.

-Create different content at different stages of your promotions, like one kind of content for the early stage when the prospective customers will be researching your business and the products you sell.
+Create different content at different stages of your promotions, like one kind of content for the early stage when the prospective customers will be researching your business and the products you sell. this is what asctullay Marketing Strategy.
+Thats how it become big.

 More than 70 percent of online shoppers check out product reviews before making a purchase because customers trust other customers more than marketers!
 That’s making sure to build a positive image of your brand on different social media platforms.